Barbara Palmer, 1st Duchess of Cleveland: Character

 Lady Castlemaine was known for her dual nature.
-She was famously extravagant and promiscuous, with a renowned temper that often turned itself on the King when she was displeased.
+She was famously extravagant and promiscuous, with a renowned temper that often turned on the King when she was displeased.
 Diarist John Evelyn called her "the curse of the nation".
-She held influence over the King in her position as royal mistress and helped herself to money from the Privy Purse as well as taking bribes from the Spanish and the French, in addition to her sizable allowance from the King.
+She influenced the King in her position as royal mistress and helped herself to money from the Privy Purse as well as taking bribes from the Spanish and the French, in addition to her sizable allowance from the King.

-She also participated in politics, combining with the future Cabal Ministry to bring about Clarendon's downfall.
+She also participated in politics, combining with the future Cabal ministry to bring about Lord Clarendon's downfall.
 On his dismissal in August 1667, Lady Castlemaine publicly mocked him; Clarendon gently reminded her that if she lived, one day she too would be old.
-There are also accounts of exceptional kindness from Lady Castlemaine; once, after a scaffold had fallen onto a crowd of people at the theatre, she rushed to assist an injured child, and was the only court lady to have done so.
+There are also accounts of exceptional kindness from Lady Castlemaine; once, after a scaffold had fallen onto a crowd of people at the theatre, she rushed to assist an injured child, the only court lady to do so.
 Others described her as great fun, keeping a good table and with a heart to match her famous temper.

 Downfall

-The King had taken other mistresses, the most notable being the actress Nell Gwynne.
+The King took other mistresses, most notably the actress Nell Gwynne.
 Later in their relationship, the Duchess of Cleveland took other lovers too, including the acrobat Jacob Hall, Henry Jermyn, 1st Baron Dover and her second cousin John Churchill.
 Her lovers benefited financially from the arrangement; Churchill purchased an annuity with £5,000 she gave him.
 The King, who was no longer troubled by the Duchess's infidelity, was much amused when he heard about the annuity, saying that after all a young man must have something to live on.
 Her open promiscuity and extravagant spending made her a popular figure for satirists to use to indirectly ridicule the King and his court, which made her position as royal mistress all the more precarious.
 In 1670 Charles II gave her the famed Nonsuch Palace.
 As the result of the 1673 Test Act, which essentially banned Catholics from holding office, she lost her position as Lady of the Bedchamber, and the King cast her aside completely from her position as a mistress, taking Louise de Kérouaille as his newest "favourite" royal mistress.
 The King advised his former mistress to live quietly and cause no scandal, in which case he "cared not whom she loved".

-In 1676 the Duchess travelled to Paris with her four youngest children, but returned to England four years later.
-Her extravagant tastes didn't lessen with time, and between 1682 and 1683 she had Nonsuch Palace pulled down and had the building materials sold off to pay gambling debts.
-She was eventually reconciled with the King, who was seen enjoying an evening in her company a week before he died in February 1685.
-After his death, the 45-year-old Duchess began an affair with Cardonell Goodman, an actor of terrible reputation, and in March 1686 she gave birth to his child, a son.
+In 1676, the Duchess travelled to Paris with her four youngest children.
+She returned to England four years later.
+Her extravagant tastes never abated, and between 1682 and 1683 she had Nonsuch Palace pulled down and sold off the building materials to pay gambling debts.
+She eventually reconciled with the King, who was seen enjoying an evening in her company a week before he died in February 1685.
+After his death, the 45-year-old Duchess began an affair with Cardonell Goodman, an actor of terrible reputation, and in March 1686 gave birth to his child, a son.